sthefanyspina/sthefanyspina/README.md

 ### About Me
 <p>Hello, my name is Sthefany! </br>
+I'm graduated in Software Analysis and Development where acquired fundamental skills in the field of software development, postgraduate degree in Data Engineering and Machine Learning, with a strong base in Big Data and Machine Learning.
+I’m currently a postgraduate student in Data Analysis, with foundation in Data Analytics and Business Intelligence (BI).
 I'm a passionate data engineer and tech enthusiast; </br>
-Currently i'm focused on developing my skills in programming and lerning more about Data Science, Statistics and Machine Learning.<p/>
+Currently i'm focused on developing my skills in programming and lerning more about Data Engineering, Statistics and Machine Learning.<p/>

 ### 💬 Contacts: